S534929/aboutme/README.md

 ##About

-This repository is develop GitHub to use in the web applications.
+This repository is developed in GitHub to use in the web applications.
-So,I have done to use in the future.

 ## Recommended Tools